 ‘This is nothing,’ I thought.
 ‘We’ve just passed through hell and found some freedom.
 Nothin’ is getting me down now.’

 On that note, a red pick-up pulled over to offer us a lift.
 The man inside was more than a little scary looking with wild eyes and even wilder hair.
 Cindy and I looked at each other, shrugged, and hopped in.
 He turned out to be a decent fellow and he dropped us at our rented cabin.

 Next: what should we do with our free evening?
 We had heard tell of a dance in a countryside hall nearby.
 We gussied ourselves up and with blue jeans and jean jackets and big hair (this was 1986 after all), off we went…only to find five or six of our classmate cadets already there.
 Not sure how that happened exactly but it was sure to be fun.
 When you work hard, it only seems natural to also play hard.
 That is what we did.
 We basically started dancing and didn’t stop for hours.
 At one point during Rock Lobster, we were all down on the hard-wood floor doing the worm.
 Yes, just like it sounds.
 Squirming.
 Full-body contact with the floor.
 It was hilarious.
 Likely one of the most fun nights of my entire life due to its spontaneity, timing, serendipity and remote location and laughter.
-We ended up meeting a couple of local fellows that night and took them back to our cabin.
+We ended up meeting a couple of local fellows that night and took them back to our cabin, giggling all the way.